threema-ch/threema-ios/README.md

 Before digging into the codebase, you should read the [Cryptography Whitepaper](https://threema.com/press-files/2_documentation/cryptography_whitepaper.pdf) to understand the design concepts.

-These are the most important groups of the Xcode project:
+These are the most important folders of the Xcode project:

 - `ThreemaFramework`: Shared code between the main app and extensions
 - `Threema`: Code of both apps (Threema and Threema Work)
 - `Threema ShareExtension`: Code of share extension
 - `Threema{Framework}Tests`: Test files
-- `GroupCalls`: Code of group calls
+- Various local packages to modularize our code with associated tests

 Our dependencies are managed with Swift Package Manager.
 Additionally we use WebRTC based on binaries hosted on our servers.
 If you want to build WebRTC yourself see [BUILD_WEBRTC.md](BUILD_WEBRTC.md).